-The Graduate School is pleased to announce the new Promising Scholar Fellowship.
+The Graduate School is pleased to offer the Promising Scholar Fellowship.
 This award is intended to support the recruitment of graduate students from historically underrepresented backgrounds who demonstrate scholarly promise at OSU.
-Eligible nominees must have participated in scholar programs that support undergraduate students from low income, first generation, and/or historically underrepresented backgrounds in their pursuit for graduate education.
+Eligible nominees must have participated in one or more scholar programs that support students from low income, first generation, and/or historically underrepresented backgrounds in their pursuit for graduate education.

 This award—formerly offered as partial tuition support for former McNair Scholars - has expanded to include additional scholar programs and a 9-month fully funded fellowship with an accompanying tuition waiver.

-The Graduate School intends to offer up to six of these fellowships for the 2021-2022 Academic Year.
+The Graduate School intends to offer up to five of these fellowships for the 2024-2025 Academic Year.
 The fellowship details include:

 To provide ongoing support to the recipient and assist with retention efforts, units are expected to provide a plan for financially sustaining the newly recruited student through degree completion.
 Please note that the requested plan need not guarantee long-term future funding as this may not be possible in all cases.
 Where this is not possible, units should provide evidence of specific ways in which it will work with students to help financially sustain their progress and timely degree completion (e.g. mentorship in writing applications to secure funding, nominations for external scholarships).

 All nominees must meet the following minimum eligibility criteria: